ADULT Modern Dance Summer Intensive - Mutual Dance Theatre and Arts Centers

 Early Bird Rate

-Register by March 31st to receive this discounted rate
+EXTENDED!
+Register by April 15th to receive this discounted rate

 Regular Tuition